jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 (8) The Governor-General in Council shall decide whether the Commissioner's recommendation is to be accepted or declined.
 (9) The Minister shall inform the Commissioner whether the Commissioner's recommendation has been accepted or declined by the Governor-General in Council.
-(10) Where the Commissioner's recommendation is accepted, the Commissioner shall— (a) Appoint the person recommended; and
+(10) Where the Commissioner's recommendation is accepted, the Commissioner shall— (a) appoint the person recommended; and
-  (b) Announce publicly that the appointment has been made.
+  (b) announce publicly that the appointment has been made.
 (11) Where the Commissioner's recommendation is declined, the following provisions shall apply:
-  (a) The Governor-General in Council may direct the Commissioner to appoint a named person to the position:
+  (a) the Governor-General in Council may direct the Commissioner to appoint a named person to the position:
-  (b) The Governor-General in Council shall not be required to comply with the preceding subsections of this section:
+  (b) the Governor-General in Council shall not be required to comply with the preceding subsections of this section:
-  (c) Notice of the making of an appointment pursuant to a direction under paragraph (a) of this subsection shall be published in the Gazette as soon as practicable.
+  (c) notice of the making of an appointment pursuant to a direction under paragraph (a) of this subsection shall be published in the Gazette as soon as practicable.
 (12) In deciding upon the person to be appointed as chief executive of a Department, the Commissioner or the Governor-General in Council, as the case may be, shall have regard to the need to appoint a person who—
-  (a) Can discharge the specific responsibilities placed on that chief executive; and (b) Will imbue the employees of the Department with a spirit of service to the community; and (c) Will promote efficiency in the Department; and (d) Will be a responsible manager of the Department; and (e) Will maintain appropriate standards of integrity and conduct among the employees of the Department; and (f) Will ensure that the Department is a good employer; and (g) Will promote equal employment opportunities.
+  (a) can discharge the specific responsibilities placed on that chief executive; and (b) will imbue the employees of the Department with a spirit of service to the community; and (c) will promote efficiency in the Department; and (d) will be a responsible manager of the Department; and (e) will maintain appropriate standards of integrity and conduct among the employees of the Department; and (f) will ensure that the Department is a good employer; and (g) will promote equal employment opportunities.

 ### 36 Reappointment of chief executives
 (1) The Commissioner may recommend under section 35(6) of this Act that the existing chief executive of a Department be reappointed for a further term.